CyberHuman-bot/Vexi/README.md

 ## Overview

-Vexi is a Linux distribution inspired by Omarchy, featuring a custom-built desktop environment designed for performance, aesthetics, and user experience.
-Built with modern workflows in mind, Vexi combines the flexibility of Linux with a polished, cohesive interface.
+Vilo is a Linux distribution inspired by Omarchy, featuring a custom-built desktop environment designed for performance, aesthetics, and user experience.
+Built with modern workflows in mind, Vilo combines the flexibility of Linux with a polished, cohesive interface.

 ## Features

 ### Custom Desktop Environment
-- **Tailored Experience**: Purpose-built desktop environment optimized for Vexi
+- **Tailored Experience**: Purpose-built desktop environment optimized for Vilo
 - **Modern Design**: Clean, intuitive interface with attention to detail
 - **Performance Focused**: Lightweight and responsive architecture
 - **Highly Customizable**: Extensive theming and configuration options